Medical Billing and Coding

 Certified Professional Coder (CPC)

-Graduates from the Outpatient Medical Coding Program are encouraged to sit for the American Academy of Professional Coders (CPC, CPC – H. CPC – P) exams.
+Graduates from the Outpatient Medical Coding Program are encouraged to sit for the American Health Information Management Association (CCA, CCS.
+CCS – P) exams.

-The CPC-H® credential validates proficiency in the correct application of CPT®, HCPCS Level II procedure and supply codes, and ICD-9-CM diagnosis codes used for coding and billing in an outpatient hospital or facility.
+The CCS® credential validates proficiency in the correct application of CPT®, HCPCS Level II procedure and supply codes, and ICD-10-CM diagnosis codes used for coding and billing in a hospital or other healthcare setting.

-The CPC-P® credential validates proficiency in the correct application of CPT®, HCPCS Level II procedure and supply codes, and ICD-9-CM diagnosis codes used for coding and billing in a payer environment (health plans, Medicare, Medicaid) – where medical claims are processed for payment.
+The CCS – P® credential validates proficiency in the correct application of CPT®, HCPCS Level II procedure and supply codes, and ICD-10-CM diagnosis codes used for coding and billing in physician-based settings such as physician offices, group practices, multi-specialty clinics, or specialty centers.

 Students without 2-years medical coding experience will be designated an apprentice until they meet the 2-year requirement.

 Q: What are the minimum computer requirements for the course?